Electrical energy in Kosovo

-The electricity sector of Kosovo relies on coal-fired power plants (97%) and is considered one of the sectors with the greatest potential of development.
+The electricity sector of Kosovo relies on coal-fired power plants (92% as of 2023) and is considered one of the sectors with the greatest potential of development.
 The inherited issues after the war in Kosovo and the transition period have had an immense effect on the progress of this sector.

 Regulation of activities in energy sector in Kosovo is a responsibility of the Energy Regulatory Office (ERO).
 An additional factor in the energy sector in Kosovo is Ministry of Economic Development (MZHE), which has the responsibility of dealing with issues that have to do with energy.
 MZHE prepares legislation and drafts strategies and projects.

 Policy and regulation

 The main institutions responsible for the energy sector management in Kosovo are: Ministry of Economic Development (MZHE) and Energy Regulatory Office (ERO).
 Important responsibilities are also held by the Ministry of Environment and Spatial Planning, the Ministry of Trade and Industry, the Ministry of Agriculture, Forestry and Rural Development, and the Ministry of Infrastructure.
 Besides government institutions, there are also companies with great impact in energy sector such as Kosovo Energy Corporation (KEK), Transmission, System and Market Operator (KOSTT) and Kosovo Electricity Distribution and Supply (KEDS).

 A lot of legislative documents that aim the adjustment of electricity sector have been approved.
-This includes:laws, administrative instructions and strategic documents.
+This includes laws, administrative instructions and strategic documents.
 All this legislative framework is drafted relying on EU corresponding documents.

+Kosovo, rich in lignite coal reserves, relies on outdated Yugoslav-era power plants that cannot meet its increasing energy demands.
+The 2023 National Energy Strategy aims to raise renewable energy to 35% of the energy mix, reduce greenhouse gas emissions by 32%, and phase out a lignite-fired power unit by 2031.
+Additionally, it plans to start preparations for carbon pricing by 2026.

+Renewable energy targets

+By 2021 Kosovo had 279 MW of Renewable Electricity Standard (RES) power generation capacity installed.

+The Kosovo energy strategy includes increasing RES capacity to 35% of electricity consumption by 2031.
+Aiming for 600 MW wind, 600 MW solar PV, 20 MW biomass & at least 100 MW of prosumer capacity, to reach a total installed RES capacity of 1600 MW by 2031.